billynewport/datasurface/docs/aws/design.md

 AWS DMS copies initial snapshots and then changes to the S3 bucket.

+AWS DMS with AWS Glue has lots of disadvantages also.
+AWS Glue jobs uses job bookmarks to track where they are in terms of processing the input files.
+However, I don't see a way for this code to track when DMS transitions from LOADing to sending DELTAs.
+When LOADing, the Glue job can simply do upserts for every record found.
+When doing DELTAs then a MERGE type operation of handling new records, updated records and deleted records is needed.
+This is not supported by AWS Glue.
+This means that the data platform will need to use a custom solution to handle the DELTAs.
+This is a significant disadvantage of using AWS DMS with AWS Glue.
+The AWS examples all assume the user will switch the Glue code after DMS finishes loading to a DELTA code program manually.
+I'd prefer this to be seamless.

 ## Alternatives for ingestion/staging and buffering

-This is a relatively heavy weight way to ingest data and keep it in a snapshot + delta format for use downstream hydration of data containers used by consumers.
+This is a relatively heavy weight and clunky way to ingest data and keep it in a snapshot + delta format for use downstream hydration of data containers used by consumers.
 For example, there are products such as [Estuary](http://estuary.dev) which can be used to ingest the data in to a streamstore (managed by them) and from there, the data can be materialized in other data containers.
 This is more efficient than using the approach described above and is under consideration as an alternative in this initial implementation.

 ## How the DataPlatform interacts with the DataSurface model